2026-27 Special Variation and Minimum Rate Increase Applications

 Notification Letters

 The OLG Guidelines urge councils to inform IPART if they intend to apply for a special variation.
-Unlike previous years, there is no longer a firm date for councils to formally notify IPART if they intend to apply for a special variation or minimum rate increase for 2024-25.
+Councils intending to apply for a special variation or minimum rate increase can notify IPART of their intention to apply by 28 November 2025 via our Council Portal.

 Timeline